International reactions to the Second Nagorno-Karabakh War: Armenians

 In October 2020, an organized email campaign by the Armenians resulted in hundreds of emails being sent to SpaceX and the media requesting that SpaceX cancel their upcoming satellite launch for Turkey.
 SpaceX did not respond.
 On October 29, 2020, several hundred Armenians gathered outside SpaceX headquarters in Los Angeles to protest the launch of the Turkish satellite and to persuade SpaceX from doing so.
 Protesters believe the satellite could be used for military purposes.
 SpaceX has still not responded and representatives refused to speak to the news.

 On September 27, a nationwide fundraising campaign was launched by Armenia Fund under the motto "We and Our Borders: All for Artsakh"; getting more than $170 million donations.
 On October 28, an online musical event featuring Armenian and foreign artists was held to raise awareness and funds for Artsakh.
 After the end of hostilities, $100 million of the donations were redirected to the government.
-It was met with criticism by president Sarkissian and some of the donatores, who demanded refund.
+It was met with criticism by president Sarkissian and some of the donors, who demanded refund.

 On 4 November, around 8:30 p.m. local time, reportedly a group of six to eight Armenian men between 20 and 30 years old walked into a Turkish restaurant on South Beverly Drive, saying that they came to "kill the Turks", began destroying property inside the establishment and physically attacking the employees both inside and in an alley outside.
 The victims sustained minor injuries and refused medical treatment at the scene.
 Beverly Hills Police Department began investigating the incident as a hate crime.
 Beverly Hills Mayor called it an "unacceptable act of hate and violence", adding that there was "no place for this behavior.
 Turkey's ambassador to US, strongly condemned the attack, calling Los Angeles Mayor to do the same, and urging federal and local authorities to protect Turkish Americans there.

 On the night of 7 November, two unknown individuals fired upon the building of the Honorary Consulate of Azerbaijan in Kharkiv, Ukraine.
 No one was injured in the incident.
 Kharkiv police launched a criminal case on the same day.
 The Azerbaijani MoFA condemned the incident and accused the "radical Armenian forces" of being its perpetrators.